It pays to start thinking about your career early.

-Arguably the most important cluster of classes you can take in high school relate to computer science.
+Arguably the most important cluster of classes you can take in high school relates to computer science.

 This area of study is all about how computers work, the constraints you must endure when working with them, and how to get them to do what you want.

 Colleges will appreciate your prior experience in these areas, and employers find this experience invaluable.

 Most designers actually start out as game developers, programming the core of the game, before moving onto the design.

 Art, Design, and 3D Modelling

 Taking an art class is not only fun and relaxing, but it will give you a competitive edge to employers.

 If you can choose a class that specializes in digital art or 3D modeling, even better – these skills are immediately transferable to the world of game design.

 Again, before becoming fully-fledged designers, some people will spend time in the art of modeling departments of a studio.